slavadubrov/notes/docs/blog/posts/2025-04-17-uv-on-macos.md

 ---
-title: Managing Python on macOS with uv
+title: Quick-Guide on managing Python on macOS with uv
 date: 2025-04-17
-tags: [Tooling, Python, Tutorial]
+tags: [tooling, python, guide]
 summary: Lightning-fast Python installs with Rust-powered uv.
 ---

-# Managing Python like an AI Engineer on macOS with **uv**
+# Quick-Guide on managing Python like an AI Engineer on macOS with **uv**

 ## TL;DR Bash Cheat‑sheet